yashksingh/yashksingh/README.md

 **About Me: I am a Final Year Undergraduate student in Chemical Engineering from NIT Raipur.
 I am  looking for opportunities in projects related to Web Development.**

-- 🔭 I’m currently working on Bootstrap Project.
+- 🔭 I’m currently working on Bootstrap Projects.
-- 🌱 I’m currently learning Backend stuff and MySQL.
+- 🌱 I’m currently learning Backend stuff.
-- 👯 I’m looking to collaborate on Opensource Project.
+- 👯 I’m looking to collaborate on Open source Project.
 - 💬 Ask me about Front End Development.
 - ⚡ Fun fact: Trying to get rid of errors.
 - 📫 How to reach me: Twitter - [Twitter - @yashksingh22](https://twitter.com/yashksingh22) , LinkedIn - [LinkedIn - @yashksingh22](https://www.linkedin.com/in/yashksingh22/)